geekypedia/Rester/README.md

-RESTer
+pRESTige
 =====

 Introduction
 -----

-RESTer is basically a RAD (Rapid Application Development) toolset that allows application development completely from within your web browser.
+pRESTige is basically a RAD (Rapid Application Development) toolset that allows application development completely from within your web browser.

 It mainly comprises of an API engine that projects your MySQL database as a fully working collection of RESTful APIs which are compliant with OpenAPI Specifications (Swagger).
 You can just plug-in your existing database by providing a connection string, and immediately you will get fully featured RESTful APIs, along with documentation generated in Swagger.
 It supports OpenAuth and also provides a token based mechanism for securing your APIs.
 It also provides built-in login APIs to authenticate and generate token.
 It provides built-in file upload APIs.
 It provides embedded IDE, DB Management Tool and terminal and you can run all of these from browser.